Auto-Rig

 Limit (Jaw) set to 3, then 0 (infinite, reaching the middle lips bones)

-Extra setting to fine-tweak the result.
-The autolips property located on lips controllers can still be adjusted to increase or decrease the jaw influence when moving the “c_jawbone” controller.
+The autolips property located on lips controllers can be adjusted after Match to Rig, when posing the character, to increase or decrease the jaw influence when moving the c_jawbone controller.

 Soft Lips: Visual Only